saikirangurijal/cloudcentersuite/Content/Networking/loadbalancers/AzureELB/README.md

 Step 7: Copy the Service Import script zip file to the directory extracted above in Step 5 and Unzip the service import script bundle.

-Step 8 : Download the Dockerfile from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/dockerimages/Dockerfile) and copy to the extracted folder in Step 5
+Step 8 : Download the Dockerfile from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/dockerimages/Dockerfile) and copy into the extracted folder in Step 5

  ##### NOTE : Download the "Dockerfile" only if Docker image for service import is not created earlier